jreeder/JRNN/README.md

 Currently only the VS2010 build environment is kept up to date.
 At some point I will be adding cmake support.

+All Python segments were developed and debugged using WingIDE available [Here](http://wingware.com/).

 ***
-Copyright &copy; 2012 John Reeder
+Copyright &copy; 2014 John Reeder

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal